brezniczky/github-trends/analysis_server.md

 API.

-A moving average filter is applied next, to get values smoothed over 53-weekwindows to get visually comprehensible charts and compensate for seasonality effects.
+A moving average filter is applied next, to get values smoothed over 53-week windows to get visually comprehensible charts and compensate for seasonality effects.
 Where the data does not allow for the entire filtering window width, the uncertainity (variance) increases, this is represented by fainter (more transparent) colors, as seen near the